zMarch/Orc/README.md

 - getexploit pulls down the linux exploit suggester ([Wiki](https://github.com/zMarch/Orc/wiki/getexploit))

+- getgtfobins pulls down the list of current gtfobins and checks to see which are installed in your $PATH ([Wiki](https://github.com/zMarch/Orc/wiki/getgtfobins))

 - getsctp checks if SCTP support is enabled. ([Wiki](https://github.com/zMarch/Orc/wiki/getsctp))

 - getidle gives you an accurate idle time for ptys, letting you see how recently other users have been active. ([Wiki](https://github.com/zMarch/Orc/wiki/getidle))